-Clara is based on NVIDIA CUDA 11.0.3, which requires NVIDIA Driver release 450 or later.
+Clara is based on NVIDIA CUDA 11.0.3, which requires NVIDIA Driver release 450.
 However, if you are running on Tesla (for example, T4 or any other Tesla board), you may use NVIDIA driver release 418.40.04+ or 440.33.01+.
+Compatibility may not be supported with certain later versions.
 To see details on compatibility, see CUDA Compatibility.

 Note that upgrading your driver may require you to upgrade docker.
 Upgrading docker can be done by following the readme of this page (https://github.com/NVIDIA/nvidia-docker).
 If you are using a DGX system, you can follow this: https://docs.nvidia.com/deeplearning/frameworks/preparing-containers/index.html.

 For more information, see NVIDIA container image of TensorFlow, release 20.08.